neurologic/Neurophysiology-Lab/standards.md

 - Legends are concise yet thoroughly provide information needed to interpret figure.
 - A logical selection of potential options has been curated to make a point

-_____ **Execution and Communication of Data Processing and Analysis** (Demonstrated through Response notebooks and Capstone)
+_____ **Execution and Communication of Data Processing, Analysis, and Interpretation** (Demonstrated through Response notebooks and Capstone)
-- Clear descriptions of any data processing and analysis steps
+- Using clear non-jargon language to describe what you observe
 - Correct use of experimental and neurophysiology vocabulary
+- Clear descriptions of any data processing steps
+- Clear descriptions of any analysis steps/tools
 - Uses analysis tools appropriately
-- Describes analytic results correctly
+- Describes analysis results correctly

-_____ **Execution and Communication of Data Interpretation and Connections to Course Concepts** (Demonstrated through Response notebooks and Capstone)
-- Correct use of experimental and neurophysiology vocabulary
-- Writing is clear (requires first clear thinking) using effective sentence structure (no run-ons, active voice).
+- Writing (speaking) is clear (requires first clear thinking) using effective sentence structure (no run-ons, active voice).
 - Demonstrates logical reasoning
+- Demonstrates critical thinking
 - Shows attention to what is being asked
-- Demonstrates critical thinking
-- Makes connections between data and core concepts
+- Makes connections between data and neuroscience concepts

-_____ **Execution and Communication of Experimental Context and Observations** (Demonstrated through Response notebooks and Capstone)
-- Using clear non-jargon language to describe what you observe
-- Correct use of experimental and neurophysiology vocabulary
-- Demonstrates attention to detail
+- Demonstrates attention to detail beyond what is asked
-- Applying core concepts appropriately to frame work
 - Poses relevant hypotheses to frame work when applicable

 _____ **Foundational Computing Skills** (Demonstrated during lab and in ability to complete assignments)
 - Keeping track of files
 - Maintaining logical file structure
 - Saving data
+- Keeping track of metadata
 - Not saving loads of not data
-- Basic level of Python coding to explore and analyze data
+- Basic level of Python coding to explore and analyze data when prompted (and beyond if desired)
 - File transfers across computers

 _____ **Personal Goals For Yourself in the Course** (How will you demonstrate your achievement in these?)